CBID2/Blog-posts/clcal1nm4058ta1nvbg05hlr1.md

 When I first saw [Acessibleforall’s project](https://github.com/AccessibleForAll), I noticed that the YouTube section in their Resources repository was missing video links, so I added some to that area and wrote brief descriptions about them.
 I also would read through the repo’s documentation to see if there are grammatical errors or descriptions that could use more detail.

-If you want some on how to find Open source projects that suit you, check out [this post](https://hashnode.com/post/clciz988g098fbgnv17mjbc6l).
+If you want some on how to find Open source projects that suit you, check out my other post, [4 Tips for Finding Your First Open Source Project](https://hashnode.com/post/clciz988g098fbgnv17mjbc6l).

 # **Reason #3: Learn new skills**